danielorihuela/wasm-on-clojurescript-through-js-interop/README.md

 ## shadow cljs

 Probably, you are going to build a web site using ClojureScript with a build tool.
-If you are goint so use [shadow cljs](https://github.com/thheller/shadow-cljs).
-I higly recommend that you take a look into a [demo using wasm with clojurescript from the shadow cljs creator](https://github.com/thheller/wasm-pack-cljs).
+If you are going to use [shadow cljs](https://github.com/thheller/shadow-cljs).
+I highly recommend that you take a look into a [demo using wasm with clojurescript from the shadow cljs creator](https://github.com/thheller/wasm-pack-cljs).